xdissent/spinnaker/README.md

 [two-way data binding](http://docs.angularjs.org/guide/dev_guide.templates.databinding),
 you can query Sails resources like with `$resource`, and the models will be updated automatically when the data changes in the backend.
-If Sails is configured to use the `redis` pubsub adapter, you AngularJS frontend can be updated live from completely separate server processes.
+If Sails is configured to use the `redis` pubsub adapter, an AngularJS frontend can be updated live from completely separate server processes.